-This post about Hawaii beach proposal ideas contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Hawaii beach proposal ideas was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 There are dozens of reasons why I love Hawaii besides the tropical cuisine, the music, and the fact that everyone’s so laid back and friendly.
 There are plenty of hiking opportunities, jaw-dropping volcanoes, and giant sea turtles swimming near the coast.

 But of course, Hawaii is mostly known for its gorgeous beaches.